Announce Your Token

 Step 1: Get Your L1 Wallet Address

-Step 2: Get Your L1 Wallet Address
+Step 2: Fund Your L1 Wallet

 Step 3: Broadcast the L1 Announcement Transaction